Caripson/Linux-disk-optimization/README.md

 Automated, safe, and flexible script to optimize disk, memory, and network parameters on Linux servers.
 Features backup/restore, logging, performance testing, and multiple optimization levels.

+> **⚠️ WARNING: THIS SCRIPT CHANGES CRITICAL SYSTEM FILES AND PARAMETERS!**
+> - Always make a backup before use.
+> - The script overwrites `/etc/sysctl.conf` (backup is created automatically).
+> - Must be run as root and will modify disk, kernel, and network settings.
+> - Not intended for desktop use or non-expert users.
+> - Misuse may result in unstable or unbootable systems!

 ---

 > ## Do you really need this?
 Does it make a difference?